Registration and Renewal

 Frequently Asked Questions

-Dog registrations are due every year between 1 July and 31 August.
-Please note that registrations are due in this time no matter when you initially registered the dog.
+Dog and cat registrations are due every year between 1 July and 31 August.
+Please note that registrations are due in this time no matter when you initially registered the pet.

 You'll receive your registration renewal in July each year via email, post or SMS.
 The contact you receive depends on your preferred contact method noted in your initial registration.